 “That’s great.
 It’s almost like having a new dryer, isn’t it?”
 I had not thought of that, but it did sum up my renewed love for clothing-centric appliances.

-“I’m just glad I don’t have to resort to hanging my clothes over boxes, especially since I am down to about a half dozen left to go.”
+“I’m just glad I don’t have to resort to hanging my clothes over boxes, especially since I am down to about a dozen, maybe dozen and a half left to go.”

 “You must have gotten a lot done this weekend.”